 There are many practical uses for agave in landscapes and gardens.
 A large agave makes a nice sculptural focal point and smaller varieties can be featured in patio containers or rock garden settings.
 They make a nice border grouping and their hard edges provide texture and contrast with softer plants and grasses.

-Cactus Plants in the family Cactaceae are all native to North, Central and South America and some Caribbean islands.
+Plants in the family Cactaceae are all native to North, Central and South America and some Caribbean islands.
 Cactus are succulent perennial plants that have modified tissues for water storage, making them well adapted to survive in arid regions.
-They have spines, which are modified leaves, to help prevent water loss and provide shade for the stem.
+Their spines are actually modified leaves which help prevent water loss and provide shade for the stem.
 Cacti vary in size, color, shape, and growth habit and often produce stunning flowers.
 They are widely cultivated as ornamental plants and can fill many roles in the landscape by adding texture, shape, and various degrees of height to a space.